GOP's last-ditch effort to repeal Obamacare faces big uncertainty

-WASHINGTON — The GOP's last-ditch effort to repeal and replace Obamacare heads into an all-important week hanging by a thread and still short of the votes needed to pass it, even after a new version of the bill was released Monday that attempts to appease the concerns of a handful of uncommitted Republican senators.
+WASHINGTON — The GOP's last-ditch effort to repeal and replace Obamacare heads into an all-important week hanging by a thread and still short of the votes needed to pass, even after a new version of the bill was released Monday that tries to appease the concerns of a handful of uncommitted Republican senators.

-The Senate Finance committee is set to hold its first and only hearing Monday afternoon on the legislation written by Sens.
-Lindsey Graham, R-S.C., and Bill Cassidy, R-La., an attempt to soften the complaints of senators upset by the lack of vetting for the legislation that will impact one-sixth of the nation’s economy.
-That hearing was briefly delayed as police cleared the halls of protestors that clogged the hallway outside of the hearing room.
+The Senate Finance Committee is set to hold its first and only hearing Monday afternoon on legislation written by two Republicans, Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, in an attempt to soften the complaints of senators upset by the lack of vetting for a bill that would affect one-sixth of the nation’s economy.
+That hearing was briefly delayed as police cleared protestors clogging the hallway outside.

 After working through the weekend to shore up votes, Graham and Cassidy released a new version Monday to appeal to a handful of holdouts.
-It includes additional money for Alaska, Maine, Arizona and Kentucky for the four biggest critics.
-In particular, it carves out special funding protections for Alaska to help the state reign in the high cost of health care and it loosens the regulations on insurance coverage to help conservatives come on board.
+It includes additional money for Alaska, Maine, Arizona and Kentucky for the four biggest critics in the Senate.
+In particular, it carves out special funding protections for Alaska to help the state reign in the high cost of health care, and it loosens the regulations on insurance coverage to help conservatives come on board.

-But one GOP opponent said Monday he is still unconvinced, delivering another blow to the prospects of the legislation.
+But one GOP critic of the bill said Monday he is still unconvinced, delivering another blow to the bill's prospects.
 Sen. Rand Paul, R-Ky., has concerns with the bill, said his spokesman, Sergio Gor, who added that the new version doesn't address the senator's concerns despite allowing states to loosen insurance regulations and despite Kentucky receiving more health care dollars.

-Vice President Mike Pence told a local NBC affiliate in Louisville, Ky.
-Monday that he's "still hopeful" that Paul will vote for the measure.
+Vice President Mike Pence told a local NBC affiliate in Louisville, Ky., on Monday that he's "still hopeful" that Paul will vote for the measure.

 Senator John McCain, R-Ariz., said on Friday that he can’t support the legislation, pointing to the process and not the contents of the legislation.